Get support for the open science aspects of your research project

 Research funding agencies (European Commission, ANR) are now asking researchers involved with funded projects to comply with a number of obligations linked to open science: the results of funded research must be disseminated as widely as possible.

-Horizon Europe and ANR (from AAPG 2022): immediate open access
+Horizon Europe and ANR (starting in 2022): immediate open access

-The 3 possible ways to provide immediate open access to publications :
+The 3 possible ways to provide immediate open access to articles:

-• Publication in a subscription journal that is part of a "Publish & Read" agreement that provides for an exemption from APCs: check on our website, Open access publication agreements with publishers.
+- Publication in a subscription journal that is part of an open access publication agreement (check the list on our website).
 You should still check that the publisher's version will be under a CC-BY licence, and if not, put a CC-BY licence on the author's versions.

 Do you have any doubts about the strategy to adopt or the compliance of the journal in which you plan to publish?
+You are coordinating a European project and you have questions about immediate open access and book publication?
 We're here to help!

 Research funding agencies now require a Data Management Plan (DMP) to be drawn up, and may even require that scientific data from the projects they fund be deposited.